18 Charming Places In America That Feel Just Like Europe

 10. Irish Hills in San Luis Obispo, California instead of Northern Ireland

+The Irish Hills are a low mountain range along the outer California Coast Ranges in western San Luis Obispo County, California.
 The beautiful rolling, green Irish Hills in San Luis Obispo get their name from their resemblance to the hills of Northern Ireland.
-It's are home to a variety of trails including Froom Creek Trail, which is an old mining road, and Morro View Trail, which looks out onto Morro Bay.
+It is home to a variety of trails including Froom Creek Trail, which is an old mining road, and Morro View Trail, which looks out onto Morro Bay.

 There are so many trails here that this would also be a great location for lovers of adventure and wellness.
+A study published in Nature Neuroscience found that people who see more changes in scenery day-to-day tend to be happier.
+Just another reason to travel.

-Where to staySan Luis Creek Lodge or Madonna Inn
+Where to stay: Madonna Inn

 11. Holland, Michigan instead of the Netherlands

+If you want to feel like you have traveled outside the U.S. without even needing a passport then a visit to Holland, Michigan is a must.
 “As someone who loves visiting the Netherlands, I was surprised to see its likeness to the beautiful Dutch countryside,” comments Bianca Malata, a travel writer.
 “Influenced by the Dutch heritage and culture, the small town is extremely picturesque and will certainly surprise many with its unique charm and atmosphere.”

 The Windmill Island Gardens and the Nelis’ Dutch Village are among the most popular sights across the city.
-Of course, one of the best times to visit Holland is in Spring because you can witness the six million tulips being planted yearly for the tulip time festival!
+Of course, one of the best times to visit Holland is in Spring because you can witness the six million tulips being planted yearly for the tulip time festival.

-Where to stayCityFlatsHotel Holland or Teerman Lofts
+Where to stay: Teerman Lofts

 12. New Orleans, Louisiana instead of France

 New Orleans, Louisiana is one of the best cities in the United States to visit.
-“This city was first founded by the French,” says Phillip Weiss, a travel blogger focused on digital nomad lifestyle.
+“This city was first founded by the French,” says Phillip Weiss, a travel blogger focused on the digital nomad lifestyle.
 Because of this, much of the old architecture is built with French stylings.
 The French culture has also made an impact on the foods and attractions in the city.

 Even if you aren’t jazzed about France, you can still benefit from visiting New Orleans.
 Adds Weiss, “After the French founded the city, it was turned over to the Spanish.
 Like with the French influence, much of the architecture and food in the city has a bit of Spanish flair.”
+So, by visiting New Orleans, you can experience both French and Spanish culture, without having to go overseas.

-Where to stayThe Higgins Hotel New Orleans or Royal Sonesta New Orleans
+Where to stay: The Higgins Hotel New Orleans

-13. Pensacola, Florida instead of Spain
+13. Miami Beach, Florida instead of Ibiza

 14. Santa Fe, New Mexico instead of Spain